MicrosoftDocs/win32/desktop-src/SecAuthZ/access-rights-and-access-masks.md

 ---
-Description: An access right is a bit flag that corresponds to a particular set of operations that a thread can perform on a securable object. ms.assetid: da67c486-d2e7-4632-ac7a-c18aabc3f21d
+description: An access right is a bit flag that corresponds to a particular set of operations that a thread can perform on a securable object. ms.assetid: da67c486-d2e7-4632-ac7a-c18aabc3f21d
 title: Access Rights and Access Masks ms.topic: article